 According to the story told after the war during a war crimes trial, on Friday, September 3, 1943, at about five in the morning, a Japanese force of 34 men attacked the guerrilla’s hideout in the Tapuak Hills in the Bamban area of Tarlac.
 The guerrilla’s dog, Daisey, alerted the guerrillas that someone was approaching.
 The Japanese opened fire on the hut they were in so the guerrillas attempted to crawl to safety.
 As they withdrew, Hart held his position firing on the Japanese so the other men could escape.
 According to captured Filipinos, Hart’s body was lying on its back along the side of a stream with a bullet hole in his forehead.

 Capt.
 Ted Spaulding who had roomed with Hart in college – and was commissioned with him – said that Hart shot himself instead of surrendering.
 He had been heard to say numerous times during the fighting on Bataan that he would never be taken alive.
-After he was liberated from a POW camp and returned to the Philippines, Spaulding went to Clark Field Cemetery.
+After Spaulding was liberated from a POW camp and returned to the Philippines, he went to the Clark Field Cemetery where Hart was buried.
 He stated that after Hart had been killed the Japanese admired him for not surrendering and moved his body to the cemetery and built a small memorial to him.

 After the war, at the request of his father, the remains of 2nd Lt.
 James H. Hart were returned home on the U.S.A.T.
 Sgt.
 Jack J. Pendleton and arrived in San Francisco on January 12, 1949.
 Since most of his dad’s family still resided in Oklahoma, 2nd Lt.
 James H. Hart was buried at Harmon Cemetery, Ellis County, Oklahoma, in June 1949.